icetrust0212/documentation/docs/extensions/credentials/zkpass.md

 ### Issuing a ZkPass credential

 The [proof-connector](https://proofs.verida.network/) app can issue ZkPass credential.
 You need to provide `veridaDid` where generated credential will go to in the url.
-For example, the url can be like this: [Example Url](https://proof.verida.network/add-credential?veridaDid=did:vda:mainnet:0x378E209c8Cdc071b1ad7d0b4aBE300309A7bE541).
+For example, the url can be like [this](https://proof.verida.network/add-credential?veridaDid=did:vda:mainnet:0x378E209c8Cdc071b1ad7d0b4aBE300309A7bE541), or [this](https://proof.verida.network/add-credential?veridaDid=did:vda:mainnet:0x378E209c8Cdc071b1ad7d0b4aBE300309A7bE541&schemaId=ef39adb26c88439591279e25e7856b61).

 It will redirects you to page where you select schemas.
-Once you select schema, you can start process to create credentials.
+Once you select schema from ZkPass protocol, you can start process to create credentials.

 ![ZkPass credential issuer - Start generating](/img/extensions/zkpass/start-process.png)